Before You Go

 TRAVEL DOCUMENTS, CHILDREN'S PERMISSIONS, PREVIOUS CONVICTIONS, ETC.

-Canadian citizens may be able to travel to Mexico and other countries in the region with identity documents other than passports.
-Passports are however recommended for all travel outside Canada and are required for most countries.
+Passports are required for all travel outside Canada.
 Canadian citizens travelling by air to the United States or in transit through a US airport, require a valid passport.
-Many countries also require visas and at least six months remaining on passports after the scheduled date of departure.
+Many countries also require visas and at least six months remaining on passports after the date of departure and of arrival and at least two open pages.
 Requirements depend on the country to be visited and the nationality of the traveller.
 Requirements may change without notice.
 Canadian passport information can be obtained from the Department of Foreign Affairs (1-800-567-6898).
-Visa information is best obtained from the consular offices of the country to be visited or by contacting Visa Connections at Calgary 403-215-7700 or both.
+Visa information is best obtained from the consular offices of the country to be visited or by contacting CIBTVISAS at Calgary 888-665-9956 cibtvisas.ca

 Children travelling alone or without both parents will require special documents.
 In general a child under 18 travelling alone out of Canada will require legally certified documentation signed by both parents permitting the child to travel alone or with an adult (example a relative or teacher).
 A child travelling with one parent will require legally certified documentation of consent from the absent parent.
 In addition separation or divorce decrees or a death certificate may be required in certain circumstances.
 Legal advice should be sought where there is any doubt as to status or the consent required.
 The Dominican Republic is particularly strict with children under 13.
 Amongst other things, if they do not have the same last name as and are not accompanied by, both parents, they may be required to have permission letters translated into Spanish and notarised and legalised by the Dominican Consulate.
 Enquiries should be directed to the Dominican Consulate at 416-739-1237 or 514-284-5455.

-Photo identification such as a drivers license is required by all travellers for boarding all flights within Canada, including domestic flights.
+Photo identification such as a drivers license is required by all travellers for boarding all flights within Canada.

 Previous convictions may prevent entry into the USA and other countries without special permissions or pardons.
 Legal advice should be obtained before booking.